Minimum Tank Size: 29 Gallons (110 Litres)

 I strongly recommend choosing an Aquaclear Power Filter for a molly tank.
 This filter combines excellent filtration with a durable design, that will keep your tank sparkling clear for years to come.
 You can also read the Aquarium Tidings Aquaclear Filter Review here.

 Mollies are omnivores, and feed on invertebrates, plant matter and detritus in the wild.
 This diet should be replicated as closely as possible in the home aquarium, and they should be fed a high quality flake food, along with regular feedings of live or frozen foods and vegetables.

 Unlike many other fish, vegetables are absolutely essential to a mollies health, and they should be offered blanched zucchini medallions, shelled peas and cucumber medallions at least once a week.
-If you can’t offer vegetables, they should be fed Spirulina Flakes or other herbivore food on a regular basis.
+If you can’t offer vegetables, they should be fed Hikari Algae Wafers or other herbivore food on a regular basis.

 Their favorite live foods are mosquito larvae (illegal to culture in some areas), bloodworms, blackworms, daphnia and brine shrimp.
 They have similar tastes in frozen foods, and they can be fed frozen blackworms, daphnia, bloodworms and blackworms.